- SurveyJunkie: Make $5-$25 in your free time. Just take online surveys, participate in Focus Groups and trying new products. Join SurveyJunkie Now

 Since most of the people trade in Bitcoins or BTC, they can refer to Bitcoinsuperstar.io.
 It’s a popular European trading app that works like a charm and can help you in generating more profits.

 How is the Pricing set up?

 The prices of the stock are derived by the demand and supply rule.
-If the no. of buyers are more then sell it as the price will go up.
-If the no. of sellers are more, the price will go down as the seller will be ready to sell at a discounted price for someone to buy.
+If the no. of buyers is more then sell it as the price will go up.
+If the no. of sellers is more, the price will go down as the seller will be ready to sell at a discounted price for someone to buy.

-There are many other factors that contribute to the price fluctuation.
-If the company shows strong growth and future prospects and is in line with the expected earnings, then people will find the stock attractive and want to buy leading to rise in price.
+There are many other factors that contribute to price fluctuation.
+If the company shows strong growth and future prospects and is in line with the expected earnings, then people will find the stock attractive and want to buy, leading to a rise in price.

 Other factors that can influence the price of a stock are:

 - Investors and holding pattern

 - Economic conditions